If you find something useful,

 The router also provides a pseudo Network Address Translation (NAT) features called 'Translation' where

-midi data can be 'translated from one Midi format (such as note data) to another Midi format (such as continuous controller).
+Midi data can be 'translated from one Midi format (such as note data) to another Midi format (such as continuous controller).

-This is extremely helpful when there is no direct path for one piece of midi gear to control another piece of Midi gear.
+This is extremely helpful when there is no direct path for one piece of Midi gear to control another piece of Midi gear.

 Click here for a simple MidiXLate router use case.